 Curriculum Guide

-Independent Learning
+Other Electives and Independent Learning Experience

-Winsor Action Research Cohort (0.5 credits, yearlong, pass/fail)
+Winsor Action Research Cohort (0.5 Credits, Yearlong, Pass/Fail)

-The Winsor Action Research Cohort (WARC) is a half-credit course that focuses on student participatory action research, a type of research that challenges students to formulate and research a question that will benefit the Winsor community as a whole.
-Students will learn about social science research, including the differences between canonical and modern methodologies, design a process to explore their question, gather data (quantitative and qualitative), and analyze, synthesize and communicate their results.
+The Winsor Action Research Cohort (WARC) is a minor course that focuses on student participatory action research, a type of research that challenges students to formulate and research a question that will benefit the Winsor community as a whole.
+Students will learn about social science research, including the differences between canonical and modern methodologies, design a process to explore their question, gather data (quantitative and qualitative), and analyze, synthesize, and communicate their results.
 Throughout the course, students will work collaboratively to identify potential areas of interest and opportunities for action.
-After developing their research question, they will explore possible methodologies for data collection and analysis, and engage with community members and experts in the field.
-The students’ research will culminate in a group research paper and a presentation to the community.
-This course will meet twice every cycle with an asynchronous work commitment.
+After developing their research question, they will explore possible methodologies for data collection and analysis, and will engage with community members and experts in the field.
+The studentsโ€™ research will culminate in a group research paper and a presentation.
 Students who sign up for this course will be contacted with an application form.
 Students who are selected will be scheduled based on availability.
 Open to students in Class VII.
+Minor electives are meant to be taken in addition to a full course load of five major courses.
+Students who would like to take two minor courses in the same semester must submit a petition for an additional minor course (see appendix for petition process).

 Class VIII Independent Learning Experience